Blackmanx/elementaryOS-lockscreen-bgreplacer/README.md

 # elementaryOS-lockscreen-bgreplacer

 This script is meant to be used in Elementary OS 6 Odin.
 You must be root user in order for it to work.
 You need an image called texture.png inside your Pictures folder.
+Everytime greeter is updated, you need to run this again.

 ## What do you need